Fun fact: the sum of over all relatively prime pairs of

 combinations of

-s so that the
+combinations of s so that the

 s cancel to get other rational infinite